LelandLong/PdfEditor/README.md

 #### Dependancies

-This database uses the Javascript Library "pdf-lib" (https://pdf-lib.js.org)
+This database uses the JavaScript Library "pdf-lib" (https://pdf-lib.js.org)

-This database is completely self contained and all the required Javascript Library data has been stored locally in the database.
+This database is completely self contained and all the required JavaScript Library data has been stored locally in the database.